 |Meghan and Essie on her rescue ride|

 I couldn’t wait to tell Robert Little Crow how content Protector seemed and to be and thank him again for what he had done for her and her unborn litter.
-But what COULD wait was my telling him two days later...with temps in the single digits at night...that Protector had vanished; in the dark and the cold, more in the middle of nowhere than ever.
+But less than a week later....the unthinkable happened.
+Protector vanished; in the dark and the cold, more in the middle of nowhere than ever....she vanished.
 Was she looking for Robert?
 Who knows.
 She was just gone.

 A week later Jean stopped looking and I stopped praying.
 Protector was gone.
 God was in charge, as He always is.
 He knew where she was and he had not let her suffer.
 I was sure of it.
 He had protected Protector.

 Two days ago it had been exactly a month since Protector had vanished into thin air.
 Robert, Meghan and I have been back in Colorado this whole time and I have not seen Robert Little Crow.
 He did not know that we had lost “his girl.”
 At night in my prayers, when I placed angels around Robert (and Eli and Donovan and Granny Back Pack etc.) I prayed that God would give me the right words to tell him when the moment came.